 You must specify the total number (m+n) of targets that establish connections as an originator (m) and originators that establish connections as a target (n), which must be set within the maximum number of routable CIP Safety connections for the NX-series CPU Unit.
 If you set a number that exceeds the maximum number of routable CIP Safety connections, the CIP Safety Originator Connection Not Established Error (80310000 hex) will occur.
-In addition, if the total number of CIP Safety originator connections and CIP Safety target connections exceeds the number of routable CIP Safety connections.
+In addition, if the total number of CIP Safety originator connections and CIP Safety target connections exceeds the number of routable CIP Safety connections, you cannot perform the connection settings.